-- What does it measure?
+What does it measure?
 This leverage ratio highlights the ability of the university to repay debt from wealth that can be accessed over time for a specific purpose.
-It measures the number of times liquid and expendable resources cover aggregate debt - How is it calculated?
-Cash and investments (at the university and affiliated foundations) plus funds held in trust by others plus pledges receivable reported in permanently restricted net assets, less permanently restricted net assets, divided by operating expenses - Target Floor Ratio: Not less than 0.6x - Ratio 3 Debt Service to Operating Expense
+It measures the number of times liquid and expendable resources cover aggregate debt trust by others plus pledges receivable reported in permanently restricted net assets, less permanently restricted net assets, divided by operating expenses